devgianlu/PYX-Reloaded/README.md

 - Fix present bugs
 - Better card loading system

-If you have any other please open an issue or a pull request.
+If you have any others please open an issue or a pull request.